gbdsantos/next-saas-rbac/README.md

 ## Technologies used <a name="technologies"></a>

 - [Fastify](https://fastify.io "Fastify - Fast and low overhead web framework, for Node.js") - Fast and low overhead web framework, for Node.js
+- [Next](https://nextjs.org "Next - The React Framework for the Web") - The React Framework for the Web
 - [Node.js](https://nodejs.org "Node.js") - JavaScript runtime environment / plataform
 - [Prisma](https://www.prisma.io "Prisma ORM") - ORM (Object Mapping Relation) for Node.js and TypeScript
 - [TypeScript](https://www.typescriptlang.org "TypeScript") - Programming language and superset for JavaScript